TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 ### Transaction Graphs

-An important aspect of managing risk in a transaction is to identify the various participants to a transaction.
+An essential aspect of managing risk in a transaction is to identify the various participants in a transaction.
 Agents typically act on behalf of another identity.
-So

-A transactions's participants can be presented as the following graph of control, showing various missing key pieces of information the Originating VASP's risk department need to discover, in particular who is the beneficiary and who controls the Settlement Address:
+A transaction’s participants can be presented as the following graph of control, showing various missing vital pieces of information the Originating VASP’s risk department needs to discover, in particular, who is the beneficiary and who controls the Settlement Address:

 ```mermaid
 graph TD